 Within the total of 50 marks, there will be 4 professional marks available for producing some form of written communication (such as a briefing note, press release or letter to shareholders) which tests a candidate’s ability to write logical, structured and appropriate content suitable for a particular purpose, often with the aim of presenting a certain point of view.

-A choice of two from three written questions that are each worth 25 marks and typically test up to two syllabus areas by applying the syllabus to a smaller real-world scenario.
+A choice of two from three written questions each worth 25 marks and which typically each test up to two syllabus areas by applying the syllabus to a smaller real-world scenario.
 Again, candidates will be expected to apply their knowledge to the scenario in order to score well.

 P1 has the following syllabus areas: